neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CustomViewHelpers.rst

 	<!-- inline syntax -->
 	{site:title()}

-.. note:: Please look at the :ref:`Templating` Documentation for an in-depth explanation of fluid templating.
+.. note:: Please look at the :ref:`templating` documentation for an in-depth explanation of Fluid templating.

 Declare View Helper Arguments
 -----------------------------